sanadollu/MastermindSolver/README.md

 # MastermindSolver
-This project presents a comparative analysis of heuristic algorithms to solve the Mastermind Game which is a code breaking game in limited trlal.
+This project presents a comparative analysis of heuristic algorithms to solve the Mastermind Game, a code-breaking game in a limited trial.
 All algorithms were implemented in Python and evaluated across 1000 randomly generated game scenarios.

 ## Project Overview
 The Mastermind game challenges players to guess a secret color code.
 After each guess, feedback is provided in the form of black and white pegs representing correct positions and colors.
 Despite its simple appearance, the game is NP-complete and ideal for testing heuristic algorithms.